 Pacific Transcription's experienced typists are able to cater to all audio formats, including cassette tapes, mini and micro tapes, CDs, DVDs and all digital formats.

-Before the recording, we suggest reading our article on choosing a recorder to ensure that you have the correct recording device for your requirements.
+Before recording your audio we suggest reading our article on choosing a recorder to ensure that you have the correct recording device for your requirements.
 If you're still using a cassette tape recorder, we would strongly recommend upgrading to a digital recording device.
 You can read the reasons for this in our blog.

 Pacific Transcription sells a vast range of products including recorders, microphones and more.
 To find out more please visit our Shop.